 Nancy Reil Riojas is an American indie author, an autodidact, a poet, copyeditor, literary critic, and considered a trailblazer in the Electronic Book Movement.
 She is best known for sci-fi tales, emotional-moral narratives, and fast-paced fiction which are electronically delivered to reading devices world-wide under the auspices of U.S. based Smashwords, the leading Ebook distributor that officially launched in 2008.
-Smashwords partners with Barnes and Noble, Sony, Apple, Kobo, Flipkart, Oyster, Page Foundry, Diesel, and two libraries, Baker & Taylor Blio and Baker-Taylor Axis 360.
+Smashwords partners with Barnes and Noble, Apple, Kobo, Flipkart, Oyster, Page Foundry, Diesel, and two libraries, Baker & Taylor Blio and Baker-Taylor Axis 360.
 Today, Smashwords authors reach sixty countries worldwide, including the U.S., Switzerland, Sweden, Spain, Italy, Greece, Finland, Austria, Denmark, Ireland, Poland, Portugal, Australia, Canada, Germany, Mexico, Brazil, Argentina, Colombia, New Zealand to name a few.

 She was born in San Antonio, Texas and is the third child to Andrew Reil, a fourth generation Mexican/German Texan who served in World War II wherein on April 11, 1945, he was one of the many American soldiers who encountered Holocaust massacred victims and assisted survivors in Buchenwald, Germany, the largest concentration camp.
 She is the second child to Felicidad Varela, a first generation Mexican Texan who was always setting goals and was extremely disciplined.
 Her father, a bus operator for the city of San Antonio was a man of many construction talents, talents which he practiced to earn enough money to move the young family out of a poor district and into a middle class neighborhood when Nancy was one year old.